 - does not accept standard paid advertising.
-For a donation towards our running costs, we accept event promotions on the sidebar and featured items on the homepage.
+For a donation towards our running costs, we accept event promotions and some featured items.

-Please note, all entries on theromneymarsh.net website are subject to our Terms of Business.
+Please note, all entries on theromneymarsh.net website are subject to our Terms and Conditions.

-If you live or work in Romney Marsh and would like an entry on the website, or have any suggestion as to what you would like to see on the website, please email the Editor.
+If you live or work in Romney Marsh and would like an entry on the website, or have any suggestion as to what you would like to see on the website, please email Peter.

 The information contained in this website is for general information purposes only.
 The information is provided by theromneymarsh.net and while we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.